Fix Outlook Error Too Many Recipients on Windows 10/11

 Are you getting an Outlook error that says there are too many recipients?
 Well, the first thing to know about this error is that it happens when a distribution list is too big, and people who regularly use distribution lists to manage and/or send emails are prone to receiving this error.

-The error, which is displayed as Error 452 4.5.3 Too many recipients occurs when you attempt to send a message to multiple users or email addresses from Outlook, and eventually, the message doesn’t get to the intended recipients.
+The error, which is displayed as Error 550 Too many invalid recipients occurs when you attempt to send a message to multiple users or email addresses, that are no longer valid, from Outlook, and eventually, the message doesn’t get to the intended recipients.

 But what really is the maximum number of recipients you can send messages to at a go using Outlook?
 First of all, the Outlook error too many recipients message isn’t generated by Outlook itself, but comes from your internet service provider (ISP), or your corporate mail administrator in the form of a send/receive error.